College of Applied Health Sciences

 Independent Study

 Undergraduates are encouraged to participate in research programs.
 Students must consult with the faculty member offering the independent study prior to registering for the section.
 A student can register for a range of hours depending on the Independent Study.
-Students in the Kinesiology programs who would like to participate in the Senior Research Seminar and Project must achieve a grade point average of 3.25/4.00 by their senior year of study.
+Students in the Kinesiology program who would like to participate in the Senior Research Seminar and Project must meet minimum requirements to be eligible to participate and should consult their program before enrolling.
 Students are required to register for two semesters of research seminar to participate.

 Petition Procedure